 A Phoenix native, I was born to a Vietnamese mother who immigrated to the US in the 70s, and an American father born in Delaware, Ohio.
 As a child I was fascinated with people: meeting them, talking with them, knowing more about them.
 I would keep a tally in my head of how many new people I talked to that day (this actually is a habit that stays with me to this day).
 I would be remiss if I did not include that I became a black belt in hard form kung fu at 10, classically trained pianist by 15, a leader in multiple groups and organizations throughout high school, Bible Study leader at 16, cheer captain at 17, and West Point candidate by 18, a reality tv reel filmed and pitched at 22, and a pretty little picture of a life from the outside looking in.

-...All of this did not keep me from intense emotional and physical hardship in my 20s.
+...All of these "achievements" did not keep me from the over spilling of intense emotional and physical hardship in my 20s.
 Without going into details here, I can say that I had to wander quite a few dark valleys before I was pulled up to see the light of day, by His grace.
-It is through these challenges (to put it lightly), that I was able to TRULY know my God and His grace and healing, even though I was saved and put my Faith in Him many years before when I was eight years young.
-It is also through these challenges that I grew into the Ciara that is writing this today: confident in vulnerability, healed and still healing, and an encouragement and confidant to women all over the world.
+It is through these challenges (to put it lightly), that I was able to TRULY know my God and His grace and healing.
+I am still in this process now, and I understand this sanctification will last until the end, so I'm in no rush.

 Truth is.
 We all will hit our own hurdles, that does not mean we stop.

 I've been a pretty big target for quite some time.
 I believe it comes with the territory (having a more public social media presence), but lately, God has redeemed all these things that were once an overall cause of harm and pain in my life and has brought my website & all of my social media into a pretty clear example of the way God wants to redeem ALL things.
 I am not what people label me/have labeled me: I am not a fitness model, I am not a porn star, I am not even a role model.
 I am a Believer.
 A Precious Child of God.
 That is my identity.
 And that's great.